russell/fairy-slipper-migration/api_doc/networking-extensions/v2-tags.rst

      that is attached to an internal network.

 .. swagger:tag:: metering
-   :summary: Metering labels and rules
+   :synopsis: Metering labels and rules

    Creates, modifies, and deletes OpenStack Layer3 metering labels and rules.

 .. swagger:tag:: lbaas
-   :summary: Load-Balancer-as-a-Service (LBaaS) 1.0 (STABLE)
+   :synopsis: Load-Balancer-as-a-Service (LBaaS) 1.0 (STABLE)

    The LBaaS version 1.0 extension pairs with the Networking 2.0 API to enable OpenStack tenants to manage load balancers for their VMs.